 The circus is a place where being different is encouraged, and where uniqueness is not only accepted, but celebrated.

 When exploring directions and populations in which to target our expansion of social circus programming, we strive to consider gaps in services and the needs of the population, as well as evidence that this approach and philosophy is effective for the population being considered.
-From 2003–2015 the prevalence of Autism Spectrum Disorder (ASD) has increased from 6.0 per 1,000 to 19.6 per 1,000 of 5-14-year-olds in Newfoundland & Labrador (Public Health Agency of Canada, 2018).
-This is the highest rate of ASD in the country, and as this population ages, there are few transitionary resources in place to assist in empowering members of this population through self-advocacy into adulthood.
-Helping adolescents with ASD to develop a sense of self will aid in the transition process and will develop a skill that will benefit them throughout their lives (Autism Speaks, 2018).
+From 2003–2015 the prevalence of Autism has increased from 6.0 per 1,000 to 19.6 per 1,000 of 5-14-year-olds in Newfoundland & Labrador (Public Health Agency of Canada, 2018).
+This is the highest rate of Autism in the country, and as this population ages, there are limited transitionary resources in place to assist in empowering members of this population through self-advocacy into adulthood.
+Providing opportunities to enable autistic adolescents to develop a sense of self can help aid in the transition process.
 The inclusive nature of social circus is an ideal environment in which to help empower young people by teaching them tools that will help them to succeed both as artists and as members of a much larger community.
-At its core, the circus has always been the place where those who are different can find a place where those differences are celebrated, and this can be particularly helpful for children living with ASD:
+At its core, the circus has always been the place where those who are different can find a place where those differences are celebrated, and this can be particularly helpful for neurodivergent youth too:

 A sense of belonging is a critical need for humans to survive, let alone to thrive and to flourish into self-actualized individuals capable of impacting the world around them.
-Oftentimes our most vulnerable populations are left on the margins of the community, just waiting to be embraced, and the creation of an inclusionary space where those individuals are not only embraced, but celebrated, is what we can help to provide through our social circus programming at Ignite Circus.
+Oftentimes our most vulnerable populations are left on the margins of the community.
+The creation of an inclusionary space where all community members are celebrated for what makes them unique is what we can help to provide through our social circus programming at Ignite Circus.